U.S. had its slowest week of first-dose vaccinations since July, worrying health experts ahead of flu season

 West Virginia has the highest hospitalization rate in the country, with about 58 people per 100,000 hospitalized for covid-19.
 The state has the lowest vaccination rate in the country with about 40 percent of the population being fully vaccinated.
 The national average for hospitalizations is 27 per 100,000 people.

 Alaska, where new daily case rates are among the worst in the country and where “crisis standards of care” were activated in hospitals this week, has fully vaccinated less than half its population.
+Adopting crisis standards means medical centers can prioritize patients for scarce resources, basing decisions on the probability of survival for each patient.
+They can even deny treatment.

 With the approach of flu season, health officials are bracing for an increased strain on medical systems that are already reaching the breaking point.
 The common flu has killed between 12,000 and 61,000 Americans per year in the past decade, according to CDC estimates.
 It has also hospitalized hundreds of thousands.